soulshake/fonos/README.md

         wpa-psk "yourWiFipassword"
 ```

 ## Connecting to the Pi

-Plug your Pi in and give it a few minutes to boot.
+Plug your Pi into a micro USB power source and give it a few minutes to boot.

 SSH in as the `pi` user by running `ssh pi@fonos.local`.
 The default password is `raspberry`.

-From the Pi, run `mkdir ~/.ssh`, then add your public SSH key to `~/.ssh/authorized_keys`.
+From the Pi, run `mkdir ~/.ssh`, add your public SSH key to `~/.ssh/authorized_keys` (you'll need to create this file).
 If you don't know how to do this, see the first few steps at the [GitHub tutorial on SSH keys](https://help.github.com/articles/connecting-to-github-with-ssh/).

-Exit (`exit` or `Ctrl-D`), then ssh to the Pi again to make sure you're not prompted for a password.
+Exit (`exit` or `Ctrl-D`), then SSH to the Pi again to make sure you're not prompted for a password.

-Once you've verified you can ssh without a password, disable password login on the Pi:
+Once you've verified you can `ssh pi@fonos.local` without being prompted for a password, you should disable password login on the Pi:

 `echo "PasswordAuthentication No" | sudo tee -a /etc/ssh/ssh_config`

-For extra security, change the password for the `pi` user with the `passwd` command.
+For extra security, you can also change the password for the `pi` user by running the `passwd` command.

 ## Deployment (on the Pi)

-Run the following commands on the Pi to set things up:
+SSH to the Pi and complete the following steps:

 - Install `git` and `pip`: `sudo apt update && sudo apt install git python-pip`
 - Install Ansible: `sudo pip install ansible`